top of page

 Share the Wealth

 In line with creating work schedules, make sure that everyone on the team is pulling their weight and doing their fair share.
-Obviously some tasks will be more in-depth, involved or skill-specific than others, but if you’re divvying up the work properly, everyone should be contributing equally.
+Obviously, some tasks will be more in-depth, involved or skill-specific than others, but if you’re divvying up the work properly, everyone should be contributing equally.
 Having a rotating schedule can help ease some of the burden and create more of a teamwork mentality.

 Use Technology Internally

-Sometimes the thing that will improve your practices’ productivity is simply finding ways to save time.
-Utilizing technology to improve communications and keep better track of everyone’s day to day schedule can be very helpful.
+Sometimes, the thing that will improve your practices’ productivity is simply finding ways to save time.
+Utilizing technology to improve communications and keep better track of everyone’s day-to-day schedule can be very helpful.
 For instance, at DVMelite, we use work management systems for tasking and keeping track of who is handling what.
 We also use an internal social network to make it easier and faster to access the information needed to complete tasks more effectively.

 Make Your Website User-Friendly